esphome/esphome-docs/cookbook/display_time_temp_oled.rst

     :align: center
     :width: 75.0%

+In this example I have used a :doc:`SSD1306 OLED Display over I²C </compoennts/display/ssd1306_i2c>` to show current time and two different temperature values from Home Assistant.
 ESPHome has support for several different types of displays.

-In this example I have used a :doc:`SSD1306 OLED Display over I²C </compoennts/display/ssd1306_i2c>`.
-My display is 1.3" with 128x64 monochrome pixels (``SH1106 128x64``).
+The display used here is 1.3" with 128x64 monochrome pixels (``SH1106 128x64``).

 Hardware configuration
 ----------------------